Joe Biden’s Voting Record Under Scrutiny As He Enters 2020 Race

 Harper’s Magazine described Joe Biden’s legislative legacy as “disastrous,” pointing out that the former vice president has supported a slew of unpopular right-wing policies throughout his career.

-“Despite cultivating a populist image, the former vice president has spent his career championing policies favored by Republicans and the corporate elite,” HuffPost wrote, reminding its readers that Biden presided over the Senate Judiciary Committee during Anita Hill hearings.
+“Despite cultivating a populist image, the former vice president has spent his career championing policies favored by Republicans and the corporate elite,” HuffPost wrote, reminding its readers that Biden presided over the Senate Judiciary Committee during the Anita Hill hearings.

 Joe Biden’s long record is both an asset and a liability.
 He'll highlight his years of experience, but during his time in the Senate, he: